 What are the physical fitness requirements to become an FBI Special Agent?

-Serving as an FBI Special Agent is a demanding job.
-A Special Agent is often placed in situations that test a person's physical capabilities.
+Serving as an FBI Special Agent is demanding.
+A Special Agent is often placed in situations that test a person’s physical capabilities.
 Therefore, all applicants for the Special Agent position must be in excellent physical condition with no disabilities that could interfere with firearm use, raids or defensive tactics.
-Learn more by viewing the Physical Requirements section.
+Learn more by clicking on the Physical Requirements tab above.

 Are there different physical fitness requirements for women and men?

 Although female applicants/trainees take exactly the same Physical Fitness Test as their male counterparts, the scoring scale for each event is slightly different in order to account for physiological differences.
-Learn more by viewing the Physical Requirements.
+Learn more by clicking on the Physical Requirements tab above.